New topiaries, an expanded Garden Rocks Concert Series and other surprises await guests, March 6-June 3, 2019

 - During the Gardens of the World tour, guests will join a Disney horticulturist for a three-hour walking tour to explore the award-winning topiaries and gardens that make the festival so special.
 Guests will learn about the unique role landscaping plays at Walt Disney World and discover new plant materials and gardening techniques to use for home gardens.

 Guided tours are offered select days throughout the festival for an additional fee.
 Epcot admission is required.
-Reservations for tours open January 2019.
-For more information or to make a reservation, call (407) WDW-TOUR.
+For more information or to make a reservation, guests can call (407) WDW-TOUR.

 Guests can also commemorate their visit to the 2019 Epcot International Flower & Garden Festival with official event merchandise.
 They can dig up a charming array of whimsical apparel and headwear designed to capture the splendor of spring, garden tools and accessories, and magical Disney keepsakes to adorn their homes and gardens.

-For more information about the 26th Epcot International Flower & Garden Festival, call (407) W-DISNEY.
-As the festival nears, more details will be available at FreshEpcot.com.
+For more information about the 26th Epcot International Flower & Garden Festival, visit FreshEpcot.com or call (407) W-DISNEY.
+Additional details available at WDWNews.com.
 The festival, including all gardens and exhibits, is included in regular Epcot admission.